High Attainers

 Maths – In Maths our higher attaining students are challenged from the very first lesson in Year 7.
 This constant development of the skills of our highest achievers continues throughout the school, including during their GCSE and A Level years.
 This ensures the highest possible achievement from these students, who will develop strong, applicable skills along the way.
 Outside of lessons, we offer the UKMT Maths Challenge at various points throughout the school, as well as visits and in-school enrichment activities for our students to see the benefit of studying maths in a wider context.

 Science – In Science we offer a challenging curriculum which increases our higher attaining students’ curiosity and encourages them to learn and develop the necessary skills in order to achieve excellence.
 This development starts in year 7 and is implemented all the way through GCSE and A Level.
-We also offer a range of enrichment activities outside of lessons, including our after-school STEM club, in school visits from outside agencies and trips to science fairs.
+We also offer a range of enrichment activities outside of lessons, including our after-school STEM club, in school visits from outside agencies and trips to science fairs and institutions.
 We also celebrate British Science and Engineering week to show how science applies to real world situations.
+Our exciting new Science Ambassadors team is an opportunity for higher attaining students to come together to plan activities for the wider school community.
 We encourage our higher attainers to be the driving force in future scientific developments.

 Geography – At Beauchamps we allow students to develop their understanding and enjoyment of geography through trips to the Science and Natural History Museum, as well as encouraging students to explore the subject independently through a list of recommended books, films, programmes and locations to visit.
 We run competitions that extend geographical knowledge and skills to make sure students become well rounded geographers which involve tasks such as geocaching and completing open university courses.
 We also advertise topical talks from leading academics to help further understanding from the RGS, Fieldstudies Centre and the G.A, as well as university departments across the country and the wider world.
 Lastly, we run a Geography Club based around different countries each week and students get their own passport as we move around the world and learn about different cultures.
 We try and encourage higher attaining students to organise this club where possible for younger students, to develop their leadership skills and to help promote and share their love of geography with the school.